What is a trade war and why should I worry?

 How could tariffs affect me?

-They could affect people around the world - especially since China is threatening to retaliate.
+They could affect people around the world - especially since China has retaliated.

-The world's second-largest economy is planning to tax US agricultural and industrial products, from soybeans, pork and cotton to aeroplanes, cars and steel pipes.
+The world's second-largest economy has taxed US agricultural and industrial products, from soybeans, pork and cotton to aeroplanes, cars and steel pipes.

 In theory, China could also tax US tech companies like Apple.
 That would hit the tech giant, and it could be forced to raise its prices to compensate.

-While the EU is exempt from the new steel tariffs, as are Argentina, Australia, Brazil, Canada, Mexico and South Korea, a global trade war could hurt consumers around the world by making it harder for all companies to operate, forcing them to push higher prices onto their customers.
+A global trade war could hurt consumers around the world by making it harder for all companies to operate, forcing them to push higher prices onto their customers.

 Is free trade better then?